dsfaccini/svelte-components/README.md

 ```

 ## How to use the components
 Some components you can just copy as they come.
-Others may rely on global styles (defined in src/routes/app.css) or stores (generally defined under $lib/stores)
+Others may rely on global styles (defined in src/routes/app.css) or stores (generally defined under $lib/stores) to work and be displayed properly

 ## $lib
 Under $lib I generally add the utils, stores, components and typedefs folders.